AadarshDevi/Java/JavaFX/Convert_Project_into_an_EXE.md

 ```cmd
 mvn clean package
 ```

+A jar file for your project is in `target` folder.

 ### Step 3: Use JPackage to build the project
 This is a bit confusing but I will try to make it easy.